Frequently asked questions

 - Can I move/rotate/scale the objects but not the camera?

 Yes, you can.
-In “Sculpt mode” of tools panel, select “Select/Move” command, here you can select the object you want to move/rotate/scale.
+In “Sculpt mode” of the tools panel, select “Select/Move” command, here you can select the object you want to move/rotate/scale.

-- How to adjust pivot point?
+– How to adjust the pivot point?

 - What’s the normal maps standards difference between 3ds Max and Maya?

-- Version 4#: When DX and When GL?
+– Version 2021+: When DX and When GL?

 - Version 2022 has only one Graphic Mode: GL (OpenGL).

-Now use OpenGL acceleration, you may notice in the Geometry Menu Cuda support is no longer an available option it has been discontinued primarily because it has required the use of an nvidia card.
+Now use OpenGL acceleration, you may notice in the Geometry Menu Cuda support is no longer an available option it has been discontinued primarily because it has required the use of an Nvidia card.

-Exclusively openGL on the other hand is graphic card agnostic: you can use both AMD or nVidia cards in order to take advantage of this new GPU acceleration.
+Exclusively openGL on the other hand is graphic card agnostic: you can use both AMD or Nvidia cards in order to take advantage of this new GPU acceleration.

 - What’s the difference between “Depth” and “Sculpt mode”?

-- What’s the usage of Cavity painting?
+– What’s the usage of the Cavity painting?

-Cavity painting (dependent on Cavity) allows you to paint in the crevices of the surface without affecting the rest of the area, and vice versa.
+Cavity painting (dependent on the Cavity) allows you to paint in the crevices of the surface without affecting the rest of the area, and vice versa.

-- Drawing with shift key.
+– Drawing with the shift key.

-Different orders of SHIFT key and LMB (left mouse button) will result in different effects.
-If you first press (and hold) SHIFT then draw with LMB, you will get the surface smoothed.
-But if you first press (and hold) LMB then press SHIFT and draw, you will get very straight line just like the way in Photoshop.
+Different orders of the SHIFT key and LMB (left mouse button) will result in different effects.
+If you first press (and hold) SHIFT and then draw with LMB, you will get the surface smoothed.
+But if you first press (and hold) LMB then press SHIFT and draw, you will get a very straight line just like the way in Photoshop.

 - Create seamless textures using 3DCoat.